bitcoin-dot-org/Bitcoin.org/en/full-node.md

 #### Bicoin Core Daemon {#ubuntu-daemon}
 {:.no_toc}

+If you're logged in as an administrative user with sudo access, you may log out.
+The steps in this section should be performed as the user you want to run Bitcoin Core.
+(If you're an expert administrator, you can make this a locked account used only by Bitcoin Core.)

 Before using the Bitcoin Core daemon, `bitcoind`, you need to create its configuration file with a user name and password.
 First create the `.bitcoin` directory, create (touch) the file, and set the file's